MaDHouSe79/mh-deliveryjobs/readme.md

 - When you are driving you don't see all boxes, this is to keep performance in game,
 - there are vehicles with over 400 boxes so it is not a good idea to render all boxes,
 - and it only renders the last 2 rows in the trunk, the max rander is 50 boxes and the lowest is 10.
-- also there are anoub 1000 diffred routes.
+- also there are around 600 diffred routes.

 # QB-SmallResources
 - in `qb-smallresources/config.lua` around line 167.